dinamain/web-data-aggregation/README.md

 - Data analysis using Pandas
 - Price distribution and trend visualization using Matplotlib
 - Validated generic scraper across multiple structurally different websites using configuration only
+- Automated pipeline execution using a scheduler for periodic data collection

 ## Tech Stack